interfax/interfax-ruby/README.md

 ## Installation

-This gem requires 2.1+.
+This gem requires Ruby 2.1+.
 You can install install it directly or via bundler.

 ```ruby
 gem 'interfax', '~> 1.0.0'